e-seet/42/pipex/README.md

 //pipex, file1, cmd1, cmd2, file2

-// compile
+compile in bash
 > find . -name "*.c" | entr make

-// execute
+Evaluation Test
+This test checks for character replacement
 > ./pipex in_file "tr a b" "tr b c" output_file

+This test check for the file n directory using ls -l.
+Then wc -l to find out how many lines are there
 > ./pipex in_file "ls -l" "wc -l" output_file

+This test checks for Hello in the in_file.
+Then proceed with the command wc -w to count number of words
-> ./pipex in_file "grep file" "wc -w" output_file
+> ./pipex in_file "grep Hello" "wc -w" output_file

+This test checks for Hello in the in_file.
+Then proceed with the command wc -w to count number of lines
-> ./pipex in_file "grep file" "wc -l" output_file
+> ./pipex in_file "grep Hello" "wc -l" output_file

 // for bonus
 make pipex_bonus